April 2026 Bees

 Pictured above are two bumblebee species you’re likely to see this month: Early and Red-tailed bumblebees.
-(In addition you may also see buff-tailed bumblebees which have been flying all year in some southern parts of the UK, Common carder bees (Bombus pascuorum) and Tree bumblebees, which are all starting to emerge).
+(In addition you may also see Buff-tailed bumblebees (Bombus terrestris) which have been flying all year in some southern parts of the UK, Common carder bees (Bombus pascuorum) which are just emerging, and Tree bumblebees (Bombus hypnorum).

 • The Early bumblebee (Bombus pratorum) is smaller than other bumblebee species (up to 13mm) and prettier with her fluffy yellow collar and her noticeable orangey bottom.
 As her English name suggests, this is a spring specialist.
-The queens started to appear last month, followed by the female workers, and this month you may see both males and female workers.
+Not only does the queen fly early in the year, but she creates her colony of workers and males earlier than most other bumblebee species.
+So this month, you may see female workers and even males.
 You can tell them apart because the males have much more yellow facial hair, like the one above.

-• The huge, 22mm Red-tailed bumblebee (Bombus lapidarius) queens are one of our biggest bumblebees and without doubt one of the most striking with here black body and fiery red bottom.
+• The huge, 22mm Red-tailed bumblebee (Bombus lapidarius) queens are one of our biggest bumblebees and without doubt one of the most striking with their black body and fiery red bottom.
 Although widespread, I’ve not seen one for a long time.
 The books say she is partial to blossom of sallow (willow) and prunus (cherries and plum) trees.
-I find the smaller, yellow-faced males are easier to see later in the summer.
+Research by Bumblebee Conservation Trust, shows that there has been a marked decline in this bee species over the last decade.

 1. Leave a patch of the garden wild for nesting sites and don’t disturb a nesting site if you find one (it will only last until the end of the summer).

-2. Put up a blue tit box for the tree bumblebee to nest in after the chicks have fledged.
+2. Put up a blue tit box for Tree bumblebees to nest in after the chicks have fledged.

 3. Plant dead-nettles, clover, forget- me-nots, rosemary, wallflowers and more to provide food this month for the short-tongued and long-tongued bumblebees.